 Sandy Point, Little Cayman

 Sandy Point offers a nice compromise between the hubbub of Seven Mile Beach and more isolated stretches of sand where you're on your own as far as food, drinks, and other supplies.
 Located on the east coast of Little Cayman, Sandy Point, a.k.a.
-Point of Sand, is close enough to the town of West End to stay in touch from civilization but still isolated enough to feel like a discovery.
-Also popular with daytrippers from Cayman Brac.Continue to 5 of 6 below.
+Point of Sand, is close enough to the town of West End to stay in touch with civilization but still isolated enough to feel like a discovery.
+It's a popular day trip from Cayman Brac.Continue to 5 of 6 below.

 05 of 06